Better prices for families on their most common bills.

 Common questions

-ForCommon brings group pricing to the bills your household already pays.
-We're starting with cell service and auto/home insurance, where industry benchmarks place group-rate discounts at roughly 15–25% on phone/internet plans and 10–20% on insurance compared to standard individual rates.
+At launch, group rates typically run 15–25% on cell service and internet versus standard individual pricing, and 10–20% on auto/home insurance, the two categories ForCommon is starting with.
 Healthcare, mortgage, and groceries are planned future pillars.
 As we add categories, the cumulative effect compounds, group-rate access across most major household expenses can reduce total household spending by an estimated 8–12% once all pillars are active.
 These figures reflect industry-standard group-rate economics; actual member savings will vary by household and will be published transparently as ForCommon onboards founding members.

 ForCommon’s pilot launches in 2026, once the founding waitlist reaches the threshold needed to secure group rates.
 Waitlist members get priority access, the more families who join, the stronger our position to arrange great group pricing with partners from day one.

-If ForCommon hasn't saved you more than your first-month membership fee within your first 30 days as a member, email support@forcommon.com and we'll refund the fee, no questions asked.
-The guarantee is a refund commitment, not a savings claim, so the math is simple: if the value isn't there in month one, you don't pay for month one.
+If ForCommon hasn’t saved you more than your first-month membership fee within your first 30 days, email support@forcommon.com and we’ll refund that fee, no questions asked.
+This is a refund commitment, not a savings promise, so the math is simple: if the value isn’t there in month one, you don’t pay for month one.

 Savings ranges shown reflect industry-standard group-rate discounts published by carriers and the Insurance Information Institute.
 Member savings will vary by household, current spending, and the partnerships ForCommon secures, and will be published as we onboard founding members.
 Numbers shown are projections, not guaranteed outcomes.